 In September 2016, thanks to funding from the Ayer CPC, SPSA signed an agreement with Spencer & Vogt of Charlestown, MA for preparation of a professional conditions assessment of the schoolhouse.
 That report, which was delivered under budget and on time in April 2017, has in turn provided the basis for our long-term restoration and preservation plan.

 Thanks to generous financial assistance from the Town of Ayer, SPSA contracted in the summer of 2015 with Stacy E. Spies of Hopkinton, MA, a Historic Preservation Consultant, for preparation of a National Register of Historic Places Nomination for Sandy Pond Schoolhouse.
-In the photo at left, Stacy hands the completed Nomination to Randy Boutelle, President of SPSA.
-The Nomination is now under review by the Massachusetts Historical Commission, to whom it was submitted on January 20, 2016.
-SPSA gratefully acknowledges the support of the Ayer Board of Selectmen and the voters who approved the grant that made this work possible at the May 2015 Annual Town Meeting.
+In the photo at left, Stacy hands the completed Nomination to Randy Boutelle, then President of SPSA.
+The completed Nomination was submitted to the Massachusetts Historical Commission in January 2016, and unanimously approved by MHC that December.
+The schoolhouse's formal listing on the National Register followed in May 2017.

 July 2016 Landscape Improvements